Under the Yum Yum Tree

-Under the Yum Yum Tree is a 1963 American sex comedy film directed by David Swift and starring Jack Lemmon, Carol Lynley, Dean Jones, and Edie Adams, with Imogene Coca, Paul Lynde, and Robert Lansing.
+Under the Yum Yum Tree is a 1963 American romantic sex comedy film directed by David Swift and starring Jack Lemmon, Carol Lynley, Dean Jones, and Edie Adams, with Imogene Coca, Paul Lynde, and Robert Lansing.
 The film received two Golden Globe Award nominations in 1964: Best Motion Picture – Musical or Comedy and Best Actor – Motion Picture Musical or Comedy for Lemmon.

 The film is based on the Broadway play of the same name by Lawrence Roman that first ran in 1960–61, which featured Jones in the same role.

 Plot

-Hogan is a lecherous landlord, a swinging bachelor who ogles and tries to seduce his female tenants.
-Women are mere playthings to him, plus he is a master con man.
-His bachelor pad is a holy temple of seduction: blood-red walls, African sculptures, a well-stocked cocktail bar, a switch-operated fireplace, and mechanized violins that play romantic music at the touch of a button.
-He walks around wearing a scarlet cardigan (with matching socks and shirts) and a devilish smirk.
-As the independently wealthy landlord of a beautifully-designed California apartment block that includes tropical plants, he rents rooms only to gorgeous single women at just $75 a month.
-An older married couple, handyman Murphy and maid Dorcas work for Hogan.
+Hogan is a lecherous landlord and a bachelor who ogles and tries to seduce his female tenants.
+He is also a master con man.
+His bachelor pad consists of blood-red walls, African sculptures, a well-stocked cocktail bar, a switch-operated fireplace, and mechanized violins.
+He walks around wearing a scarlet cardigan (with matching socks and shirts) and carries a devilish smirk.
+His apartment block that includes tropical plants.
+He rents rooms only to gorgeous single women at just $75 a month.
+An older married couple, handyman Murphy and maid Dorcas, work for Hogan.

 Irene, a recently divorced tenant, has just ended a relationship with Hogan.
 She is moving out of the apartment with the assistance of her friend Charles.
 The apartment is immediately snapped up by her niece, Robin.
 Hogan is thrilled at the prospect of yet another beautiful tenant to seduce, but is initially unaware that Robin's short-tempered, frustrated, bumbling boyfriend David is moving in with her in a 'platonic' capacity only, to determine their compatibility.

 Hogan does his best to prevent David and Robin from consummating their relationship.
 Irene, who has come to realize the extent of Hogan's promiscuity, is determined to prevent him from getting his hands on her niece.
 Irene confronts him at his barber, and Hogan is self-defensive and comically self-deluded.